opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 **Agent execution**:

-Using the [plan-execute-reflect agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/), we asked the question:
+Using the [plan-execute-reflect agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/), ask the following question:

 ```json
 You have access to data from 2 OpenSearch clusters, Cluster A and Cluster B. Using data from these clusters, answer this: List 10 kid toy products with high ratings.
 ```

-**Agent response with a detailed steps breakdown**:
+**The agent responds with a detailed breakdown of the steps**:

 ```markdown
 # Top 10 Kid Toy Products with High Ratings